jakobringler/blog/content/notes/PCA Dejitter.md

 ![[notes/images/pca_blendshapesamples.png]]

-Because the geometries we feed into PCA don't have id or piece attributes or any other information on which point belongs to which "pose"/frame, we need to tell the PCA node how big each sample is:
+Because the PCA node only reads attribute data in series and doesn't have any option to deal with id or piece attributes, we need to tell the PCA node how big each sample is:

 // Expression on "Points per Sample" Parameter